nathanc7278/cs35L-W25/Notes/Client-Server Systems.md

 ## Node.js

-`Node.js` is a Javascriopt runtime for asynchronous events.
+`Node.js` is a Javascript runtime for asynchronous events.
 It is event-driven programming.

 In the Node Library, it waits for events and handles the events: